This post may contain affiliate links. Please read our disclosure policy.

 Source: Weight Watchers Magazine Nov/Dec 2014

-If You Like These German Chocolate Mini Cupcakes, You Might Also Like:
+If You Like German Chocolate Mini Cupcakes, You May Also Like

 Peter gifted us with several of these moist and delicious German chocolate mini cupcakes.
 Boy are they yummy with deep dark chocolate flavor, but not too sweet.
 A wonderfully indulgent 2 points treat that I plan on making too.